 In the 21st century, Limona is not a town, but a neighborhood of unincorporated Brandon.
 A few local establishments are named for the old town, including the cemetery and Limona Elementary School.

 Also see . . .
 Limona.
 Detailed history of Limona: how it came to be, its successes and its travails, key events during its history, and what led to its demise. - An excerpt from the "Hillsborough County Historic Resources Survey Report".
 (Submitted on July 7, 2012, by Glenn Sheffield of Tampa, Florida.)

 Categories. • Native Americans • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 6, 2012, by Glenn Sheffield of Tampa, Florida.
-This page has been viewed 557 times since then.
+This page has been viewed 616 times since then and 8 times this year.
 Photos: 1. submitted on July 6, 2012, by Glenn Sheffield of Tampa, Florida.
 2, 3. submitted on July 7, 2012, by Glenn Sheffield of Tampa, Florida. • Craig Swain was the editor who published this page.